bioenergetics/Peat_articles_newsletters_with_references/README.md

 # Archive Of Raymond F. Peat's Articles And Newsletters With Their References

-**Structure**

 Each article/newsletter has its own folder, where the references are named in order of appearance.
+- Articles and newsletters without a reference section ar saved aspdf file
+- Only Articles and newsletters with

+Naming convention for the references
-- Duplicate references in the same article are skipped
+- Duplicate references for the same article or newsletter are skipped
-- Folders starting with the letter 'x' have only been through the first phase
+- Folders starting with the letter 'x' have only been through the first phase (see next point)
-- Folders starting with the letter 'y' have no reference section but they might have references in the text

 **Development Phases**

 The development is split into 3 phases
 - Adding references found through sci-hub (https://sci-hub.st/).
 - Adding references requiring to search old publications through Annas-Archive (https://annas-archive.org/)
-- Adding references not found on sci-hub and annas-archive
+- Adding references not found on sci-hub and annas-archive, if possible